An Immersed Interface Method for Incompressible Flows and Near Contact: Introduction

 \section{Introduction}

 Simulating the dynamics of interactions between fluid flows and immersed boundaries has a broad range of applications in science and engineering.
 These include heart valves \cite{griffith_immersed_2012,peskin_flow_1972}, bio-locomotion for swimmers \cite{zeng_immersed_2023}, inferior vena cava filters\cite{kolahdouz_sharp_2023}, red blood cell aggregation\cite{XU20131810, rbcs}, and prosthetic joint lubrication\cite{LIU2006905}.
 The immersed boundary (IB) method and its extensions are widely used for such applications.
-The immersed interface method (IIM) is a particular approach to such models that enforces the jump conditions associated with interfacial forces concentrated along fluid–structure boundaries.
+Peskin and Printz\cite{PESKIN199333} showed that the delta function formulation for singular forces reduces to jump conditions associated with interfacial forces concentrated along fluid–structure boundaries.
+The immersed interface method (IIM) is a particular approach to such models that enforces these jump conditions to couple a fluid to an immersed boundary.

 The IIM originated in work by Mayo{\cite{mayo_fast_1984}} and by LeVeque and Li{\cite{leveque_immersed_1994}} for the solution of elliptic partial differential equations with singular forces.
 The IIM was extended to the two-dimensional solution of the incompressible Navier-Stokes equations by Lee and LeVeque\cite{lee_immersed_2003} and Lai and Li \cite{li_immersed_2001}.
 Jump conditions for velocity, pressure, and their derivatives for fluid flows in three spatial dimensions were derived by Xu and Wang\cite{xu_systematic_2006}.
 Immersed interface methods developed by Thekkethil and Sharma \cite{thekkethil_level_2019} and Xu et al. \cite{xu_level-set_2020} use level set representations of the geometry.
 In contrast, the IIM described by Kolahdouz \cite{kolahdouz_immersed_2020,kolahdouz_sharp_2021} deals with interfaces represented as triangulated surfaces.
 Such surface representations can be readily used with finite element structural models.